mattermost/docs/source/welcome/manage-custom-groups.rst

 For example, perhaps you want to @mention a cross-functional team about a bug fixes needed for an upcoming feature release, without notifying everyone else in the channel.
 Using a custom group notifies the cross-functional team immediately, while keeping important stakeholders in the loop on the status of the feature release.

 Once a custom user group has been created, you can mention that group the same way you @mention another Mattermost member.
-See the `Mention People in Messages <https://docs.mattermost.com/channels/mention-people.html>`__ documentation for details.
+See the `mention people in messages <https://docs.mattermost.com/channels/mention-people.html>`__ documentation for details.

 .. note::